dcarrano72/react-static-website-starter/README.md

-# A very simple static website starter using Create React App
+# A very simple static website starter using React